skillrepos/rag/labs.md

 cd genai
 ```

-5. For this lab, we have a simple Pyton program that queries the LLM about the benefits of Python in general.
+5. For this lab, we have a simple Python program that queries the LLM about the benefits of Python in general.
 The file name is lab1.py.
 Open the file either by clicking on [**genai/lab1.py**](./genai/lab1.py) or by entering the command below in the codespace's terminal.

 ```
 code lab1.py
 ```

 6. You can look around this file to see how it works.
-Notice the prompt "Explain the benefits of Python" on line 17.
+Notice the prompt "Based on the following information, explain the benefits of Python" on line 20.
 When you are done, and after step 2 has completed, go ahead and run the file with the command below.

 ```
 python lab1.py